cobratbq/pinebook-pro/README.md

 - `brcmfmac43456-sdio.bin`, `brcmfmac43456-sdio.clm_blob`, `brcmfmac43456-sdio.pine64,pinebook-pro.txt`, `brcmfmac43456-sdio.txt`
   Binary blobs for control of _brcmfmac_ combined WiFi/bluetooth module.
+  - NOTE: at this point it is not clear to me whether `brcmfmac43456-sdio.clm_blob` is required.
+It is not available in the source repository that I later added, which otherwise contains the (binary-exact) same files.
+The `*.clm_blob` file was originally part of the driver package.
 - `BCM4345C5.hcd`: firmware for combined WiFi/bluetooth module.

 ### Known issues